 Week of May 7:

 - Contractors continue to do assessments and inspections of the bluff.

 - A full report and recommendations from the contractors are expected within a few weeks.

 - A second consulting firm, Collins Engineering, performed a detailed aerial survey of the failed slope and adjacent bluff.
 Three-dimensional geospatial data was collected using drone technology.
 Large lift equipment allowed experts to do hands-on observations and assessments.

-- Public Works and the contractors installed several large pieces of equipment to allow crews to safely operate within the site, and protect the streets, property and persons should any loose debris fall from the bluff during this process.
+- Public Works and contractors installed several large pieces of equipment to allow crews to safely operate within the site and protect the streets, property, and persons should any loose debris fall from the bluff during this process.

-- A pedestrian and bike pathway was opened on the east side of Wabasha.
+- A pedestrian and bike pathway was opened on the east side of Wabasha Street.